mikesturm/Caribou/Caribou - Chapter 1.md

 The man, who by now Nik surmised was a doctor, looked up from the chart he was holding.
 He looked Nik square in the eyes, in a way that Nik was not quite used to at this point in his 20 years of life.
 He took a short breath before saying—in a voice that was soaked with measure and confidence— “Frankly, yes.
 With the amount of Clonazepam, Pethidine, and Alcohol you ingested, remembering your name would usually be a Herculean task at this point.”

 It hit him like a ton of bricks.
 The pale green pills, the pale blue pills, the bottle of gin with a name he didn’t know, or didn’t care to remember.
 They were all there, on his desk, neatly arranged, and he remembered thinking something like *let’s just get rid of all this*.
-But it wasn’t quite clear what “all this” was referring to.
+But it wasn’t quite clear what “all this” referred to.

 “Mr…” the doctor started, but smiled, taking a conservative course of verbal action “Nik.
 Was it your goal to end your life two nights ago?”